 Okavango Delta - Maun.
 Catch another game walk in the morning before we return to Maun by Mokoro and vehicle transfer, arriving around lunchtime.
 You may choose to finish the experience with an optional scenic flight over the Delta (depending on weather/availability).

 Overnight: Maun | Breakfast, Lunch, Dinner

-Maun - Nata Region.
-Departing the Delta, we head through uninhabited plains for the Nata region, where we find the Elephant Sands campsite.
-Upon arrival, you may choose between a game drive or a bush walk in this expansive region, where elephants, giraffes, and more roam freely.
+Maun – Nata Region.
+Departing the Delta, we drive through the unpopulated landscape, where donkeys roam freely, to our campsite.
+Upon arrival, you may choose between a game drive or a bush walk in this expansive region.

 Overnight: Nata Region | Breakfast, Lunch, Dinner

 Nata Region - Chobe.
 Today we drive north to the town of Kasane, where the Chobe River borders Botswana, Namibia, and Zambia.
 We set up camp on the banks of the river, and the next morning is free to visit Kasane, or to just have a lie-in.

 Our next overnight excursion begins that afternoon as we leave for Chobe National Park.
 On the game drive to our campsite, keep your eyes peeled for the elephant herds, antelopes, and Kenya's national bird, the lilac-breasted roller.
 We then spend the evening in a wild bush camp, surrounded by the sounds of nature.